JClarke-96/eng84_devops_AWS/README.md

 Provide a target in VPC route tables for internet-routable traffic and perform network address translation (NAT) for instances that have a public IPv4 address

 #### NACL
-A Network ACL controlls traffic to or from a subnet according to inbound and outbound rules.
-Additional network level security
+A Network ACL controls traffic to or from a subnet according to inbound and outbound rules.
+Additional (stateless) network level security.

 ## Cloud computing
 ### Create an AWS server